 - If one (1) of the sets is not correct (e.g. evident execution of three turns) but the rotations and/or features have been performed, the traveling sequence will be called with one (1) level less (e.g. if it was a level 3, it will be called level 2).
-If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or loss of control with additional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the traveling is called for what has been done before the fall or interruption.
+If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or a loss of control with additional support (touch down by free leg/foot and/or hand/s) during the entry, the execution of the sequence or immediately after either set, the element is called for what has been done before the interruption or the fall.
+It will have a no level if the features of level base are not fulfilled. - If there are more than three (3) steps/turns between the sets, the level shall be reduced by one (1).